Tiger-0512/peripheral-visual-search-online/README.md

-# Online experiments to design the display that utilize the peripheral vision
+# Online Experiments for Creating a Fair Display Regardless of the Retinal Eccentricity

 ## Dependencies
 - Psychopy 2021.1.4